WildMon-ai/WildMon-EnvVar/README.md

 You can **run the pipeline using this file immediately** for testing, or replace it with your own CSV containing your locations' coordinates.
 It needs to contain at least the `latitude` and `longitude` columns.

-*If you chose use a different file name instead of editing the current locations file, adjust the parameter `LOCATIONS_CSV_PATH` in your `config.toml` file  to point to your new file.*
+*If you chose to use a different file name instead of editing the current locations file, adjust the parameter `LOCATIONS_CSV_PATH` in your `config.toml` file to point to your new file instead.*

 Then in your terminal run: